XtraWyze/AI-PC-Assistant/local_ai_assistant/README.md

 - `close <app>` issues a Windows `taskkill` for the target process (falls back to `<name>.exe` if the app isn't indexed).
 - `open folder <path>` opens a directory in Explorer.
 - `open browser`, `open chrome`, `open notepad`, `take screenshot`, and `type: ...` provide quick PC controls.
+- `record that`, `start recording this`, and `stop recording` forward to Xbox Game Bar hotkeys so you can capture highlights hands-free.

 Set `MERGE_COMMAND_RESPONSES=False` in `config.py` if you prefer instant local acknowledgements instead of routing the action summary back through the LLM.